Please consider this tutorial a living document, which may change based upon community feedback and ongoing plugin development.

 Dereplication of sequences and taxonomy

-Given the notes outlined for the SILVA 138 NR99 release, there may be identical full-length sequences with either identical or different taxonomies.
-We’ll proceed to dereplicate this data before moving forward.
+Given the notes outlined for the SILVA 138.1 NR99 release, there may be identical full-length sequences with either identical or different taxonomies.
+We'll proceed to dereplicate this data before moving forward.
 This will help remove redundant sequence data from the database prior to downstream processing.
 RESCRIPt provide several options for sequence-taxonomy dereplication.
-See the hidden details below for more information.
+Click on the triangle below for more information.

 Depending on your final use case for this taxonomic information, and the classifier you wish to build, there are some things to consider: